collapsed-stacks/startups/questions/1173/tips-to-look-like-a-ceo.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-10-28
 - score: 3

-<p>You know that you don't always come across in a way that gives customers confidence, so your first question is how to avoid that becoming an issue for the business.</p>
+You know that you don't always come across in a way that gives customers confidence, so your first question is how to avoid that becoming an issue for the business.

-<p>I think you're saying (slightly indirectly) that there's someone on the team who will lead on the customer-facing side, but that person isn't sufficiently senior to be the only person the customer sees.</p>
+I think you're saying (slightly indirectly) that there's someone on the team who will lead on the customer-facing side, but that person isn't sufficiently senior to be the only person the customer sees.

-<p>That gives you three basic options. </p>
+That gives you three basic options.

-<h2>Get trained</h2>
+## Get trained ##

-<p>You could invest a bit of time and money in sales and relationship management training from a good provider - perhaps from or through a professional body, or from a good business school.
-There are skills you can learn that help you build rapport, without requiring that you pretend to be someone you aren't.</p>
+You could invest a bit of time and money in sales and relationship management training from a good provider - perhaps from or through a professional body, or from a good business school.
+There are skills you can learn that help you build rapport, without requiring that you pretend to be someone you aren't.

-<h2>Play to your strengths, and build on them</h2>
+## Play to your strengths, and build on them ##

-<p>The CEO often heads up sales, but not always by any means.
+The CEO often heads up sales, but not always by any means.
 There's a good chance that your main value to the company comes from the things you're great at.
-So for instance it may be that your commercial understanding is critical, and then in terms of sales you're in great shape to create a sound process where you can delegate authority to negotiate and sign.</p>
+So for instance it may be that your commercial understanding is critical, and then in terms of sales you're in great shape to create a sound process where you can delegate authority to negotiate and sign.

-<h2>Buy gravitas</h2>
+## Buy gravitas ##

-<p>Just like an Advisory Board can help you gain credibility, many startups get a Board Chair precisely to give major customers access to someone with the gravitas they want.
-And there are plenty of good, experienced people out there who won't expect more than modest remuneration and token equity.</p>
+Just like an Advisory Board can help you gain credibility, many startups get a Board Chair precisely to give major customers access to someone with the gravitas they want.
+And there are plenty of good, experienced people out there who won't expect more than modest remuneration and token equity.

-<p>The wrong Board membership can be a real headache.
-But it may be that what you need is the right non-executive to add what you feel you are missing - and to give you the opportunity to learn from working closely with someone with that particular skill set.</p>
+The wrong Board membership can be a real headache.
+But it may be that what you need is the right non-executive to add what you feel you are missing - and to give you the opportunity to learn from working closely with someone with that particular skill set.

 ## Answer 1185